-The major in special education is designed for those who wish to earn a license in teaching special education as part of their graduate degree programs.
+The master of education with a major in special education is designed for those who wish to earn a license in teaching special education as part of their graduate degree programs.
 A core of 30 hours followed by additional courses to total a minimum of 39 hours is required for the graduate degree.
 Licensure in mild disabilities (learning disabilities, mental retardation and/or behavior disorders) may be earned with 33 hours.
 A minimum of 12 hours is required for a provisional license.